poonamveeral/CSCI_3410Test/notes/lectures_notes.md

     #.
 In ASSIGNED-TO, TrainRef is a FK to TRAIN.Ref, and ConductorID is a FK to CONDUCTOR.CompanyID.
     #.
 In this model, a conductor can be assigned to different trains on different days.
 If Date was not part of the PK of ASSIGNED-TO, then a conductor could be assigned to only one train.
     #.  #.
 Yes, this instruction is valid.
         #.
-No, it violates the entity integrity constraint: `NULL`{.sqlmysql} can be given as a value to an attribute that is part of the PK.
+No, it violates the entity integrity constraint: `NULL` can be given as a value to an attribute that is part of the PK.
         #.
 No, it violates the referential integrity constraint: `'XB-124` and `'GPalmer'` are not values in `TRAIN.Ref` and `CONDUCTOR.CompanyID`.
         #.
 No, it violates the key constraint: two tuples cannot have the same value for the values of the primary key.